Skip to Main Content

 For example: Psychology, racism

 3. Use OR to indicate alternative terms and synonyms.
-This is one example of a starting search strategy:
+For example:

 4. Use the asterisk (*) to find different variations of search terms: